wakeelahmedsyed/wakeelahmedsyed.github.io/projects/alternate-fuel.md

         <div class="step-num">02</div>
         <div class="step-body">
           <h3>Alternative Fuel Characterisation — NCV Testing and Impurity Profiling</h3>
           <p>Each candidate alternative fuel was characterised before introduction to the kiln: mud press, bio-coal, Balochistan coal, shredded tires, and coal tar.
 Net Calorific Values (NCVs) were measured for each fuel type to establish their heat contribution per ton.
-Impurity profiles — particularly ash content and sulfur — were assessed for their potential impact on clinker chemistry and cyclone performance.
+Impurity profiles, particularly ash content and sulfur, were assessed for their potential impact on clinker chemistry and cyclone performance.
 This characterisation allowed the construction of theoretical blend ratios before live trials, reducing the risk of uncontrolled kiln fluctuations during the first introduction of each new fuel.</p>
           <div class="step-tags">
             <span class="step-tag">NCV Analysis</span>
             <span class="step-tag">Ash Content Assessment</span>